Biden Administration Cancels Offshore Wind Auction in Oregon Following Governor’s Opposition

 Credit: Gage Skidmore/Wikimedia

-The Biden administration announced the cancellation of a planned auction for wind development rights off the coast of Oregon after Governor Tina Kotek expressed her opposition to the sale.
-This decision represents a setback for President 's initiative to install wind turbines along U.S. coastlines as part of broader climate change efforts.
+The Biden administration announced the cancellation of a planned auction for wind development rights off the coast of after Governor Tina Kotek expressed her opposition to the sale.
+This decision represents a setback for President Joe Biden's initiative to install wind turbines along U.S. coastlines as part of broader climate change efforts.
 It also marks the second instance this year where the U.S. (BOEM) has postponed an offshore wind lease sale, following a similar cancellation in the Gulf of Mexico in July.

 In a press , BOEM attributed the cancellation to a lack of interest from the offshore wind industry in the Oregon auction, which was slated for October 15.
 While five companies had qualified to participate, only one showed interest in bidding on the lease areas.